pixlbreaker/CSC290-Attach-4/README.md

 `pip install pygame`

 ## How to Play 🎮
 The objective of the game is to get 4 chips in a row.
 This can be in any orientation.
 Either vertically, horizontally, or diagonally.

+This is a turn-based game, meaning that each player has a turn when they make their move.
+Each move consists of selecting a row to drop a chip in.

+In this specific implementation we use mouse's position to determine where to drop the chip.

 ## Screenshots 👾